danny-baker/deploy-beast-datascience-vm/README.md

 **Deploy with username/pass only**

-`az deployment group create -f vmtemplate.bicep -g <RESOURCE GROUP NAME> --parameters adminUsername='USERNAME' adminPassword='PASSWORD'`
+`az deployment group create -f vmtemplate.bicep --resource-group <RESOURCE GROUP NAME> --parameters adminUsername="USERNAME" adminPassword="PASSWORD"`

 **Deploy with username/pass and SSH public key**

-`az deployment group create -f vmtemplate_ssh.bicep -g <RESOURCE GROUP NAME> --parameters adminUsername='USERNAME' adminPassword='PASSWORD' adminPublicKey="INSERT PUBLIC SSH KEY HERE"`
+`az deployment group create -f vmtemplate_ssh.bicep --resource-group <RESOURCE GROUP NAME> --parameters adminUsername="USERNAME" adminPassword="PASSWORD" adminPublicKey="INSERT PUBLIC SSH KEY HERE"`

 This will build your VM along with all the components needed in around 90 seconds.
 Once deployed, grab the public IP address of the new vm (from Portal or CLI) and either SSH into the VM directly or access the Jupyter Hub server in the browser via `https://xxx.xxx.xxx.xxx:8000`.